- It's important to drink enough whether or not you have type 2 diabetes, but staying hydrated is especially important for those with a diagnosis.

 Refreshing, caffeine-free, and with plenty of choice, herbal teas are a great way to up your fluids.
 Make your own mint tea by adding fresh mint leaves to boiling water.

 Avoid fruit juice, or dilute it to start with

-As we’ve discussed previously, fruit juice is a bit of a villain in disguise (particularly for those with diabetes), as it contains all of the sugar and far less of the nutrients present in whole fruits (so a lot of the good done by the hydration from a glass of juice is undone by the sugar spike associated with it).
+Fruit juice is a bit of a villain in disguise (particularly for those with diabetes), and can hamper your best efforts to cut down on sugar.
+It contains all of the sugar and far less of the nutrients present in whole fruits (so a lot of the good done by the hydration from a glass of juice is undone by the sugar spike associated with it).
 So while a glass of fruit juice may technically count towards your five a day, our official guidance would be to ditch the juice in favour of a whole piece of fruit and some water.

 If you’re not ready to give up juice entirely, gradually add water (or sparkling water!) to your juice to get used to less sweetness.